DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/24-Confidence-Intervals.md

 ## [1] 1.959964
 ```

-Notice that we prefer to find the upper tail probability so that values are positive.
+Notice that we prefer to use the upper tail probability so that quantile values are positive.

 ```r